Blind mitigation of foreground-induced biases on primordial $B$ modes for ground-based CMB experiments: Conclusions

 The above results demonstrate that the considered extensions to the standard NILC pipeline provide a robust framework for unbiased estimation of $r$ in the presence of realistic Galactic foregrounds and in the context of ground-based CMB experiments, such as SO.
 Possible further improvements are foreseen by applying the NILC minimum variance solution to optimised sky domains \cite{carones_mcnilc} and by including additional external data-sets in the component separation step, able to increase the leverage arm on foreground spectral scaling.
 We defer these analyses for future work.

 \acknowledgments This paper and related research have been conducted during and with the support of the Italian national inter-university PhD program in Space Science and Technology, CUP master: I53D24000060005 and CUP SISSA: G93C24000890006.
-We would also like to acknowledge the support of the Italian grant that is funding our work: Project SPACE-IT-UP by the Italian Space Agency and Ministry of University and Research, Contract Number 2024-5-E.0.
-We are also supported by the ASI/LiteBIRD grant n.
-2020-9-HH.0.
+We acknowledge partial support by the Italian Space Agency LiteBIRD Project (ASI Grants No. 2020-9-HH.0 and 2016-24-H.1-2018), and LiteBIRD Initiative of the National Institute for Nuclear Physics, and Project SPACE-IT-UP by the Italian Space Agency and Ministry of University and Research, Contract Number 2024-5-E.0 and the RadioForegroundsPlus Project HORIZON-CL4-2023-SPACE-01, GA 101135036, and the CMB-Inflate project funded by the European Union’s Horizon 2020 Research and Innovation Staff Exchange under the Marie Skłodowska-Curie grant agreement No 101007633.
 This work received support from computational resources provided by the National Energy Research Scientific Computing Centre (NERSC), which is managed by the Lawrence Berkeley National Laboratory for the U.S. Department of Energy.
 This work is not an official Simons Observatory paper.